Aeroflot Flight 3352

 Aeroflot Flight 3352 was a regularly scheduled Aeroflot domestic flight in the Soviet Union from Krasnodar to Novosibirsk, with an intermediate landing in Omsk.
-While landing at Omsk Airport on Thursday, 11 October 1984, the aircraft crashed into maintenance vehicles on the runway, killing 174 people on board and four on the ground.
+While landing at Omsk Airport on Thursday, 11 October 1984, the Tupolev Tu-154 crashed into maintenance vehicles on the runway, killing 174 people on board and four on the ground.
 While a chain of mistakes in airport operations contributed to the accident, its major cause was an air traffic controller falling asleep on duty.

-As of 2025, this remains the deadliest aviation accident on Russian territory.
+As of 2026, this remains the deadliest aviation accident on Russian territory.
 (Note: Korean Air Lines Flight 007, although crossing through Soviet Russian airspace and shot down by the Soviet Air Defense Forces, crashed in international waters near Sakhalin.)
-It was also the deadliest aviation accident involving a Tupolev Tu-154 at the time until the crash of Aeroflot Flight 5143 nine months later; as of 2025, it still ranks as the second-deadliest accident involving a Tupolev Tu-154.
+It was also the deadliest aviation accident involving a Tupolev Tu-154 at the time until the crash of Aeroflot Flight 5143 nine months later; as of 2026, it still ranks as the second-deadliest accident involving a Tupolev Tu-154.
 According to Komsomolskaya Pravda in 2017, the newspaper was the first to talk about the accident, as for 20 years, journalists had been silent.